s0ck37/s0ck37.github.io/_posts/2023-07-28-htb-writeup-canape.md

 ### RCE Strategy

-The strategy I am going to follow here is to try writing a serialized payload into the quote file and then executing it with `/check`.
+The strategy I am going to follow here is to write a serialized payload into the quote file and then executing it with `/check`.
 One thing to take into account is that the quote is not saved as I send it, it is saved with the name of the character appended to it:

 ```python